 Rates for insuring storage units with renters or homeowners insurance

-If you choose to protect your storage unit under the terms of your regular renters or homeowners insurance policy, the price will depend on the overall cost of the policy.
-Remember, however, that in most cases, homeowners and renters insurance policies only cover stored property for up to 10% of the policy's total coverage limit.
-For example, if 10% of your $25,000 policy — $2,500 in coverage — would be insufficient protection, you'll need to pay more for expanded coverage.
+- Typical renters or homeowners insurance policy: In most cases, homeowners and renters insurance policies cover stored property for up to 10% of the policy's total coverage limit.
+So if you have a $25,000 policy and $2,500 in storage coverage isn't enough to cover your belongings, you'll need to pay more for expanded coverage.

-A fairly inexpensive option for insuring your items in storage is increasing the overall limit of your policy to cover more of your items.
-Based on the average cost of renters insurance, raising your personal property coverage from $15,000 to $25,000 (going from $1,500 in storage coverage to $2,500) might cost you around $20 per year in New York City.
-Similarly, as the overall coverage of your homeowners insurance increases, each additional dollar amount is cheaper than the last.
+- Expanded renters or homeowners insurance: A fairly cheap option is to increase the overall limit of your policy to cover more of your items.
+Based on the average cost of renters insurance, raising your limit from $15,000 to $25,000 might cost you around $20 per year in New York City.

-You may also add protection to specific items or groups of items that your insurance policy does not cover.
-By adding endorsements or floaters in addition to your regular home or renters insurance policy, you can insure unique and expensive items, such as jewelry or your prolific basketball card collection, from a variety of calamities.
+- Add endorsements: You can also protect specific items or groups of items that your insurance policy does not cover.
+By adding endorsements or floaters in addition to your regular home or renters insurance policy, you can insure unique and expensive items, such as jewelry.
 The cost of endorsements and floaters depends on the nature of the item and the desired level of coverage.